CFDHubUserGuide/UserGuide/AcessToTheCluster.rst

 -----------------
 In this section some best practices will be presented, in order to avoid common problems. |br|

-In the *.bashrc* it is possible to launch commands in order to start some programs, source an environment or library, when the use logs to the cluester.
+In the *.bashrc* it is possible to launch commands in order to start some softwares or source an environment or library, for example, directly when the use logs in to the cluster.
 However, this procedure is not recommended because could cause compatibility issues with some pre-loaded libraries.  |br|
-Keep your *.bashrc* as clean as possible.
+**Keep your .bashrc file as clean as possible**.
-If you need to launch a programs, source an environment or library just do it from the terminal. |br|
+If you need to launch a software, source an environment or library just do it from the terminal or create a separate file (*.aliases* as an example) to be sourced after login. |br|

 It is possible that some process launched by the user crashes, but continues to run in background.
 When this happens, the user could *kill* the process from the terminal. |br|
 First the user should identify the process by typing in the terminal: